-The TCC Library subscribes to over 100 premium content databases containing information you won't find for free out on the Web.
+The TCC Library subscribes to 90 premium content databases containing information you won't find for free out on the Web.
 Our course & subject Research Guides can be a helpful starting point, or, you can browse our databases.

 InterLibrary Loan (ILL)

 Materials not available at the TCC Library may be requested from other libraries:

 - If you do not find your item in the UBorrow/Statewide Catalog, complete and submit an InterLibrary Loan (ILL) Request.
 Note: requests for current textbooks are not permitted.